Using the Environment to Understand non-Markovian Open Quantum Systems: Introduction

-Calculating the required correlation functions for a system undergoing non-Markovian evolution is numerically challenging for all but the simplest cases.
+Accurately calculating the required correlation functions for a system undergoing non-Markovian evolution is numerically challenging for all but the simplest cases.
 It is necessary to use a technique which is capable of recording the history of the system dynamics while allowing for the application of arbitrary sequences of system operators.
 Here we employ a version of the time-evolving matrix product operator (TEMPO) algorithm~\cite{strathearn2017efficient}.
-This has been shown to efficiently capture the required time non-local influences by representing the system's discretised trajectories as a matrix product state (MPS).
+This has been shown to efficiently capture the required time non-local influences by representing the discretised trajectories of the system as a matrix product state (MPS).
 This is very similar to the use of MPS in simulating 1D quantum many-body problems which can be compressed by truncating the sizes of the matrices, keeping only the most relevant contributions.
-However, even with the TEMPO algorithm, calculating all of the necessary correlation functions would require many separate calculations.
+An imaginary time version of TEMPO can be used to determine the thermal state of a system with a strongly-coupled environment~\cite{chiu2021numerical}.
+However, even with the TEMPO algorithm, calculating all of the necessary correlation functions would require many separate numerical simulations.
 This difficulty can be overcome by building on the approach developed in~\cite{Jorgensen2019exploiting} where a modification of the network contracted in the TEMPO algorithm allowed efficient generation of an object called the process tensor.
 From a single process tensor it is possible to access not just the system dynamics but also all system correlation functions at arbitrary times~\cite{fux2021efficient}.
 This significantly reduces the computational overhead of calculating the behaviour of the environment.